realpython/python-guide/docs/scenarios/json.rst

     json_string = '{"first_name": "Guido", "last_name":"Rossum"}'

-It can be manpulated like this:
+It can be parsed like this:

 .. code-block:: python